Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

-- If it's not written down, ut doesn't matter
+- If it's not written down, it doesn't matter
 - Dont spend more than 5 minutes on something that doesn't matter in 5 years